ReFreezed/LuaWebGen/README.md

 ### The `site` Object

-These can be configured in *config.lua* .
+These values can be configured in *config.lua* .

 `site.baseUrl`<br>
 The base part of the website's URL, e.g. `http://www.example.com/`.

 `site.languageCode`<br>
-The code for language of the website, e.g. `dk`.
+The code for the language of the website, e.g. `dk`.
 (This doesn't do much yet, but will be used for i18n in the future.)

 `site.title`<br>
 The title of the website.